kdelaney/ncat_hackathon_2021/README.md

 ## Step 3: Create an AWS Lambda Function to copy catalog records into DynamoDB

-In this step, you will create an [AWS Lambda](Lambda) function that reads the catalog dataset into your DynamoDB table.
+In this step, you will create an [AWS Lambda][Lambda] function that reads the catalog dataset into your DynamoDB table.
 You will run the Lambda function once to load your initial catalog database.
 Feel free to alter it and rerun as needed if you need to recreate your database.